telerik/blazor-docs/components/card/overview.md

 # Card Overview

 The Card for Blazor is a component that combines text, visual content and actions about a single subject.
 It quickly grabs the user’s attention with its clean layout, consisting of a title, usually an image, some text as the body and perhaps a footer.
-You can use it to easily organize content when building catalogues, dashboards, blogs, e-shops, etc. It has dedicated areas for its [building blocks]({%slug card-building-blocks%}) and that provides various ways of component usage.
+You can use it to easily organize content when building catalogs, dashboards, blogs, e-shops, etc. It has dedicated areas for its [building blocks]({%slug card-building-blocks%}) and that provides various ways of component usage.

-In this article:
+#### In this article:
    * [Basics](#basics)
    * [Example](#example)
    * [Features](#features)